xyfir/annotate/DOCS.md

 ## generate

-> auto-annotator generate [--limit count] [--ids ids] [--start-at id]
+> auto-annotator generate

 This command loads your Calibre library, loops through the books, and creates annotation sets and annotation set items for each book that shouldn't be ignored.

-### Examples
+### Options

-Loop through all books until complete or canceled
-> auto-annotator generate

-Stop after 5 annotation sets created (does not count skipped or ignored books)
-> auto-annotator generate --limit 5
+- `--limit: number` - Stop after the specified number of annotation sets are created.
+Ignored or skipped books do not count.

-Ignore all books other than those with an id of 5, 10, or 15
+- `--ids: number|string` - Ignore all books other than those with the ids provided.
+Can be a single id or a list of ids (`1,55,100`).
-> auto-annotator generate --ids 5,10,15

-Skip all books before the book with an id of 7
+- `--start-at: number` - Skip all books before the book with the provided id.
+Defaults to `0`.
-> auto-annotator generate --start-at 7
+- `--stop-at: number` - Stop generating after the book with the provided id.
+You should provide this value if possible to prevent auto-annotator from quitting if it assumes that it has reached the end of the library.
+Defaults to `99999999`, and may quit before.

 ## config